 Progressive, artsy, oh-so-livable Copenhagen is the kind of city that will make you want to stay indefinitely.
 It’s packed with plenty to explore and discover, from the extensive fine arts scene to quirky parks, epic brunches to street food feasts.
-To help you make the most of your time in the city, our local Copenhagen guides have rounded up their top must-do tips for any visitor.
+To help you make the most of your time in the city, here’s our top must-do tips for any visitor.

 Assistens Kirkegård is the third oldest cemetery in Copenhagen, with graves that date back to the 1700s.
 Today, most of the cemetery functions as a park where you can relax, go for a walk, watch red squirrels running around, seek out the cat sculpture (there’s a concrete cat sculpture that people can move, hiding it under trees and behind bushes), or play ‘title bingo’ with your friends — until the mid-1900s, it was popular to have your working title written on your tombstone.
 Seek out strange and interesting occupations, like numismatiker (coin collecter) or, yes, timetraveller.
 This is also the place to visit Hans Christian Andersen’s and Søren Kierkegaard’s graves.
 If the weather’s nice, stay and enjoy a picnic (pizza from Stefanos is a good option).

 This street food market has it all.
 It is divided into two halls, with one focusing on fresh foods and the other offering more food stalls.
 You will get a true taste of Copenhagen at Torvehallerne, where you can sample crystalised cheese, organic tea (hot or cold) and the Danish flødeboller (a soft marshmallow of egg whites and sugar on a cracker or marzipan bottom covered in chocolate, often translated as ‘creampuffs’).